edgelesssys/constellation/docs/docs/getting-started/marketplaces.md

 </tabItem>
 <tabItem value="azure" label="Azure">

-On Azure, Constellation has a private marketplace plan.
+Constellation has a private marketplace plan.
 Please [contact us](https://www.edgeless.systems/enterprise-support/) to gain access.

 To use a marketplace image, you need to accept the marketplace image's terms once for your subscription with the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/vm/image/terms?view=azure-cli-latest):